 Does the IRS or Treasury Offer an FBAR Amnesty Program?

-US Reporting for Domestic Taxpayers with Foreign Activities
+US Reporting for US Taxpayers with Foreign Activities

 Foreign Taxpayers in the US (Inbound Taxation)